csixteen/fraud-detection/README.md

 # Fraud Detection

-What follows is the proposal for a fully distributed and fault-tolerant fraud detection system.
+What follows is a proposal for a fully distributed and fault-tolerant fraud detection system.
+I will start by providing a high-level explanation of the proposed architecture.
+Then, I'll do a deep dive into what I consider to be the crucial aspects that guarantee low latency responses while honoring the commitment of providing accurate fraud scores.
+I will also contrast the proposed architecture against other potential solutions and explain the trade-offs.
+Finally, I'll dedicate a section to propose some memory optimizations for Redis.

-# Architecture Overview
+# High-level overview

-The following diagram should give a birds-eye view of the proposed architecture.
+TODO

 ![alt text](img/architecture2.svg "Architectural diagram")

+# Architecture deep-dive

 ## Geo DNS